Hosted By: Vultr (New Jersey, USA)

 - Do not leak personal information, whether you are leaking a member's physical-world identity here or spreading identifying information posted on this instance elsewhere.
 This includes users engaging in the purpose of mocking or "spreading dirt" on other users here.
 Doxxing, brigading, dogpiling, stalking, harassing, and other similar attacks against a person's right to exist without you, are explicitly prohibited.
 Post potentially identifiable information at your own risk.

 - Plural Café administrators reserves the right to revoke a user's posting ability at any time.
 These rules may also change at any time.

-Penalties: With the exception of offenses specifying immediate suspensions and obvious spamming/trolling, violations will result first in warning, then in temporary suspension of your account, then in indefinite suspension.
-Particularly blatant offenses will result in immediate indefinite suspensions, including and especially threatening to harm another member.
+Penalties: With the exception of offenses specifying immediate suspensions and obvious spamming/trolling, violations will result first in warning, then in temporary silencing of your account, then in suspension.
+Particularly blatant offenses will result in immediate suspensions, including and especially threatening to harm another member.

 Other Instances: As with the Penalties section above, users on other instances that violate these rules in the process of communicating with users on this instance are held to the penalties listed in said section.
 Instance administrators that run afoul of the violations may find their instance completely silenced and/or suspended, depending on the severity of the rule.

 What information do we collect?

 - Basic account information: If you register on this server, you may be asked to enter a username, an e-mail address and a password.
 You may also enter additional profile information such as a display name and biography, and upload a profile picture and header image.
 The username, display name, biography, profile picture and header image are always listed publicly.